redbadger/crux/docs/src/guide/testing.md

 }
 ```

-In the real world, time passes and the timer fires, but all we have to do it to
+In the real world, time passes and the timer fires, but all we have to do is to
 resolve our start request again, but this time with a `Finished` response.

 ```rust,ignore,no_run